purduesigbots/pros-docs/v5/api/cpp/motors.rst

 ~~~~~~~~~~~~~~~

 Gets the temperature of the motor in degrees Celsius.
 The resolution of this
-eading is 5 degrees Celsius.
+reading is 5 degrees Celsius.
 The motor will start to reduce its power when the
 temperature reading is greater than or equal to 55 C.

 This function uses the following values of ``errno`` when an error state is reached: